decretist/Dissertation/Chapter0/chapter0.md

 ---
 ## Origin of the Project

+The following dissertation approaches a classic medieval text, Gratian's *Decretum*, in a distinctly untraditional way.
+I found my way to this topic through a specific and unique combination of academic interest and previous professional experience, and against the backdrop of the rapid transformation between 2004 and 2009 of Humanities Computing into the new, and more prominent, academic discipline of Digital Humanities.[^a] Justifying the project and its findings therefore necessarily involves a more personal narrative than is typical for the introduction to a dissertation: the most straightforward way to discuss the recent history of the development of the digital methods I used is through my first-hand experiences with them.

+[^a]: The term Digital Humanities came into general use with the publication in 2004 of the Blackwell Companion to Digital Humanities, the National Endowment for the Humanities (NEH) created its Office of Digital Humanities (ODH) in 2008, and William Pannapacker's "The MLA and the Digital Humanities" in the December 28, 2009 issue of *The Chronicle of Higher Education* brought developments in DH to the attention of a widespread audience, notably including university administrators, for the first time.

+* * *

 The most significant finding of my dissertation is that the author who wrote the thirty-six case statements introducing the hypothetical cases that make up the second part of Gratian's *Decretum* is very